Job offersmore »

 198 kWp of solar electricity for Penta Flowers

 Ecoligo raised a total of 260,000 euro in April this year to supply Penta Flowers farm with a total of 198 kWp of solar electricity.
-Sustainable Power Systems Ltd., an installation company working in cooperation with Ariya Leasing and ecoligo, began the installation of the solar systems in July.
+Sustainable Power Solutions, an installation company working in cooperation with Ariya Leasing and ecoligo, began the installation of the solar systems in July.
 The project is expected to start generating electricity in August.
 More information can be found here.

 Ecoligo was founded in 2016 by Martin Baart and Markus Schwaninger, whose extensive experience in the markets demonstrated the clear need for renewable energy finance.
 By financing the solar system through the finance gap that prevents these projects from being realized.